EvanHahn/iterpal/README.md

 <details>
 <summary><code>at</code></summary>

 Get the nth element from an iterable.
+Returns `undefined` if the index is out of range.

 ```js
 const at = require('iterpal/at')